Report on Government Services 2022

 - by operational status — an operational police staff member is any member (sworn or unsworn) whose primary duty is the delivery of police or police-related services to an external client (where an external client predominately refers to members of the public but may also include law enforcement outputs delivered to other government departments).

 Operational status is considered the better estimate for the number of police staff actively engaged in the delivery of police-related services.
-Nationally in 2019-20, 91.7 per cent of the 78 350 police staff were operational (an increase from 90.5 per cent in 2012-13).
-This equates to 281 per 100 000 people, but varies across jurisdictions, in part, due to differing operating environments (figure 6.1 and table 6A.2).
+Nationally in 2020-21, 91.4 per cent of the 79 922 police staff were operational (a decrease from the 10-year high of 92.2 per cent in 2017-18).
+This equates to 284 per 100 000 people, but varies across jurisdictions, in part, due to differing operating environments (figure 6.1 and table 6A.2).

 The responsiveness of police to calls for assistance is critical to the effectiveness of police services.
 Although the Steering Committee considers nationally comparable response times reporting a priority for this Report, currently there is no consistent public reporting of response times across states and territories.
 NSW, Qld, WA, SA and ACT police publish response times data in annual reports.
 Other jurisdictions do not report response times as part of their corporate reporting, and have advised they are unable to provide these data for this Report.